Felix Riebl, Marliya & Lyn Williams, Briggs, Christine Anu and Peter Garrett

-Developed in collaboration with Marliya – a choir of Aboriginal and Torres Strait Islander teenage girls from Gondwana Choirs – and guest artists including Ollie McGill and Briggs, the songs are now a unique and inspiring concert, performed in its Australian premiere at Monash University by the full choir, Felix Riebl, Briggs and in a special Melbourne appearance, Christine Anu.
+Developed in collaboration with Marliya – a choir of Aboriginal and Torres Strait Islander teenage girls from Gondwana Choirs directed by Lyn Williams – and guest artists including Peter Garrett, Emma Donovan, Ollie McGill and Briggs, the songs are now a unique and inspiring self-titled album and concert.
+Audiences are invited to witness this unique, topical and inspiring all-Australian show performed in its Australian premiere at Monash University by the full choir, Felix Riebl, Peter Garrett, Briggs, and in a special Melbourne appearance, Christine Anu.

 “an artistically stunning, thoughtful and evocative collection of songs that demand to be heard” The Music